-The DD coil seems to be the subject of many conversations lately among beginner and advanced metal detectorists alike.
-I thought I’d take a few minutes and talk about what a DD coil is and how it differs from other traditional coils.
+The double D coil seems to be the subject of many conversations lately among beginner and advanced metal detectorists alike.
+I thought I’d take a few minutes and talk about what a DD coil is and how it differs from concentric coils.

 Concentric coil vs DD coil

 Concentric coils tend to dominate the market whereas mono, imaging and 2-box coils are typical found in specialty detectors.
-Concentric coils come standard on popular models such as the Garrett ACE 250 and Fisher F2.
-DD coils come standard on some newer models such as the Garrett AT Pro, Garrett ACE 350 and Fisher F4.
+Concentric coils come stock on popular metal detectors such as the Garrett ACE 300 and Fisher F22.
+DD coils come stock on some newer models such as the Garrett AT Pro and Garrett AT Max.